Navratri 2019 Song Of The Day: ‘Indhana Winva’ By Falguni Pathak Cannot Be Missed On Garba Night!

 Falguni is known for her love songs, and 'Indhana Winva Gayi Thi More Saiyan' is just one of those romantic songs, that you can slow dance Dandiya to, with your partner.
 With its soft beats coupled with Falguni's melodious vocals, this Gujarati song is a must-play on a Garba night.

 However, don't limit yourself to dancing to this lovely song with just your partners.
-Ladies, grab all your girlfriends and bring them to the dance floor because you will be able sway gracefully to this number.
+Ladies, grab all your girlfriends and bring them to the dance floor because you will be able to sway gracefully to this number.

 The music video of the song shows a young girl trying to get the attention of her lover, using every trick possible to stop him from leaving.
 Finally, when she shows up in a Garba attire and starts dancing with Dandiya sticks is when he yields and joins her in the dance.